Li Fraumeni syndrome and the TP53 gene

 - colonoscopy every 1 to 2 years

-For women who carry a TP53 mutation, bilateral mastectomies are strongly recommended.
+For women who carry a TP53 mutation, bilateral mastectomies (removal of the breast tissue) are strongly recommended.
 This is because of the very high lifetime risk of breast cancer (>80%) coupled with a need to avoid even low dose radiation, either for screening or for treatment, if possible.
 Bilateral risk reducing mastectomies reduces the lifetime risk of breast cancer to <2% (which is significantly lower than the population-based risk of 10%).

 If a woman elects to pursue increased breast screening instead, breast screening should commence at age 25 with annual breast MRI.
 In Australia, this screening is Medicare-funded.